 This would demolish the existing viaduct between a bridge near Renwick Ave. and the I-81/I-690 interchange.
 New roadways would disperse traffic through the city grid, include new pedestrian and bicycle amenities, and create a new business loop dubbed "BL 81.”

+Still, authorities seem to be listening to the community.
 One big issue was the possible use of Wilson Park, the area’s only public outdoor space, as the staging area for the project.
 But Owens-Chaplin says NYDOT now promises the park is no longer planned for staging, and won’t house heavy equipment.
 A 20-ft barrier around it will be placed around it to protect the park.

 Land Use, Jobs for Locals